dpriskorn/LexSrt/README.md

 * WBI is still lacking convenince methods I want so I'll propose them to be included upstream to make life easier for others.
 * Pydantic and black goes a long way, I don't really need all the other linting mypy stuff for whipping up working code like this in a few hours.
 Stability is good enough for me with those two and the inspection in PyCharm.
+* FastAPI is super duper nice and chatgpt supports it well so using it is a breeze.